Papersubmissionanonymous/Thunderdome/README.md

-This is the simple implementation for the first asynchronous virtual channel protocol: Virtual-Brick
+This is the simple implementation for the first asynchronous virtual channel protocol: Thunderdome